Artificial Intelligence and Computer Networks

 • RNNs: traffic load prediction (time series)

-• Examples on network datasets -
+• Examples on network datasets

-Graph Neural Networks for Network Structure and Routing
+10. Graph Neural Networks for Network Structure and Routing

-• Architecture and basic principles
+• Architecture and core principles

 • Computer networks as graphs

-• Applications: routing prediction, anomaly detection -
+• Applications: routing prediction, anomaly detection

-Self-Organizing Maps for Network Traffic Anomaly Detection
+11. Self-Organizing Maps for Anomaly Detection in Network Traffic

-• Application in anomaly detection on flows
+• Application to anomaly detection in flows

-Q-Learning for Node Energy Management
+12. Q-Learning for Energy Management in Nodes

-• Basic theory of Q-Learning
+• Fundamental theory of Q-Learning

 • Definition of states, actions, rewards for routing/recharging

-• Application in dynamic routing policy -
+• Application to dynamic routing policies

-Deep Reinforcement Learning (Deep Q-Learning) for Dynamic Network Optimization
+13. Deep Reinforcement Learning (Deep Q-Learning) for Dynamic Network Optimization

-• From Q-table to Deep Q-Networks (DQN)
+• From Q-tables to Deep Q-Networks (DQNs)

 • Applications: dynamic spectrum allocation, energy-aware routing